Panel User Guide

 Materiality Threshold

-To further reduce the administrative effort for Finance and Agencies, a Materiality Threshold will be applied at $500 per quarter and $100 at the end of a financial year.
-The Panel Fee is generally not charged to an Agency where the Panel Fee calculated for that Agency is less than $500 in any quarter.
+To further reduce the administrative effort for Finance and entities, a Materiality Threshold will be applied at $500 per quarter and $100 at the end of a financial year.

-At the end of the financial year any amount of $100 or over will be invoiced.
+At the end of the financial year the materiality threshold will reduce to $100 and any final amount owing will be invoiced.

 Machinery of Government impact on Panel Fee

 Machinery of Government (MOG) changes will be considered on a case-by-case basis where the changes are material in proportion to the Panel Fee payable.
-Agencies will be asked to assist with attributing any Fees between the Agencies.
+Entities will be asked to assist with attributing any Fees between the entities.

 Performance Management Framework